 Arrange lights to create a festive atmosphere while keeping the patio tidy and clutter-free.

-Label Storage Areas for Easy Access
+Why You Should Label Storage Areas

 Adding labels to your storage areas is a game-changer for your winter patio storage.
 Trust me, it really helps to keep things organized and easy to find.